 Objective 5.1: Promote new small and adaptable office environments that support the evolving work place environment and growth of small businesses.
 Strategy Responsible Parties Timeframe 5.1.1 Conduct a local economic analysis or participate in the development of a regional analysis of existing industry sectors to understand current needs and opportunities.
-00 3 2 Medium 5.1.2 Continue to meet with local companies to discuss opportunities to expand and capture more local demand for their product(s) and identify challenges and barriers to expansion.
-0 😂 Medium 5.1.3 Provide focused support, resources, and services to young, entrepreneurial companies through business incubation.
+0082 Medium 5.1.2 Continue to meet with local companies to discuss opportunities to expand and capture more local demand for their product(s) and identify challenges and barriers to expansion.
+00 Medium 5.1.3 Provide focused support, resources, and services to young, entrepreneurial companies through business incubation.
 Short 5.1.4 Continue to support programs that increase collaboration between local businesses and schools for workforce development and education.
-B Continuous

-Objective 5.2: Continue to build and implement a wide variety of economic tools and strategies.
+Continuous Objective 5.2: Continue to build and implement a wide variety of eco nomic tools and stra tegies.
 5.2.1 Continue to offer tax incentives such as tax abatements, tax increment financing, TIFF or JEDZ to attract, retain, or expand businesses.
+60 Continuous

-003 Continuous 5.2.2 Continue to partner with neighboring townships to create a joint economic development strategy benefiting multiple jurisdictions.
-003 Continuous 5.2.3 Leverage the current and potential of future Opportunity Zones to attract future private investment.
-0 3 2 Medium 5.2.4 Provide incentives for businesses that use materials produced within the city and sell their products within the community.
-0 Medium 5.2.5 Continue to connect entrepreneurs and business owners with lenders and investors in the city to facilitate investment in the local economy.
-S Continuous
+5.2.1 Continue to offer tax incentives such as tax abatements, tax increment financing, TIFF or JEDZ to attract, retain, or expand businesses.
+Continuous 5.2.2 Continue to partner with neighboring townships to create a joint economic development strategy benefiting multiple jurisdictions.
+Continuous 5.2.3 Leverage the current and potential of future Opportunity Zones to attract future private investment.
+Medium 5.2.4 Provide incentives for businesses that use materials produced within the city and sell their products within the community.
+Medium 5.2.5 Continue to connect entrepreneurs and business owners with lenders and investors in the city to facilitate investment in the local economy.
+Continuous

-Strategy Responsible Parties Timeframe Objective 5.3: Promote the adaptive re-use of aging commercial and i ndustrial centers.
+Strategy Responsible Parties Timeframe Objective 5.3: Promote the adaptive re-use of aging commercial and it industrial centers.
 5.3.1 Direct programs for small businesses to fill vacant spaces in commercial centers, such as organizing a temporary storefront or incubator spaces.
-0 🚱 Medium 5.3.2 Review zoning code requirements to provide additional support to small-format retail centers and discourage large-format retail.
-0003 Short Objective 5.4: Grow new economic opportunities in underutilized are ea of the City.
-5.4.1 Continue to support and promote local businesses with "Shop Local" days and sponsoring events to strengthen the local economy.
-0 Continuous 5.4.2 Create a portfolio of incentives for potential development or redevelopment of key properties. © Short 5.4.3 Continue to promote the expansion of the industrial zoned properties of the city by encouraging a variety of business types and emerging sectors.
-0 🛞 Z Continuous 5.4.4 Continue to engage with the business community on a regular basis to address specific needs.
-0 Continuous Objective 5.5: Maintain and promote new infrastructure investments that support existing and grow new economic activities.
-5.5.1 Ensure that new development proposals coordinate with appropriate city and county officials for infrastructure requirements.
-0000 Continuous 5.5.2 Conduct an assessment of existing infrastructure (roadway, water, sewer, electric. etc.) in the industrial zoned properties to understand future impacts and needs.
-0 3 3 8 Medium
+D Medium 5.3.2 Review zoning code requirements to provide additional support to small-format retail centers and discourage large-format retail.
+0000 Short Objective 5.4: Grow new economic opportunities in underutilized are ea of the City.
+5.4.1 Continue to support and promote local businesses with "Shop Local" days and sponsoring events to strengthen the local economy. © Q Continuous 5.4.2 Create a portfolio of incentives for potential development or redevelopment of key properties. • Short 5.4.3 Continue to promote the expansion of the industrial zoned properties of the city by encouraging a variety of business types and emerging sectors.
+D 🕸 Z Continuous 5.4.4 Continue to engage with the business community on a regular basis to address specific needs.
+Continuous Objective 5.5: Maintain and promote new infrastructure investments new economic activities. that support existing g and grow 5.5.1 Ensure that new development proposals coordinate with appropriate city and county officials for infrastructure requirements.
+Continuous 5.5.2 Conduct an assessment of existing infrastructure (roadway, water, sewer, electric. etc.) in the industrial zoned properties to understand future impacts and needs.
+Medium